DerThorsten/xeus-kernels-browser/index.md

 # Xeus

-- xeus is C++ library which simplifies the implementation of kernels for Jupyter
+- xeus is a C++ library which simplifies the implementation of kernels for Jupyter
 - developers can focus on implementing the interpreter part of the kernel
-- xeus provides the glue code to connect the interpreter to the Jupyter protocol
+- Tutorial for creating a kernel based on xeus: https://xeus.readthedocs.io/en/latest/kernel_implementation.html
+- xeus is architetured in components that can be replaced with ad-hoc implementations

 ---

 # The Xeus Universe